 See your doctor before taking any vitamin or supplement.

-2. Multi Vitamin (whole food multis only, they are totally absorbed by the body while the chemical based multis are not)
+(Alfalfa or plant based multis are totally absorbed by the body while the chemical based multis are not).

 I am often asked how to research which are the best vitamins and supplements.